 Service Portal users can click the green areas of each graph to see which VMs are consuming resources.
 For example, clicking the green bar in the SSD graph shown above displays a list of VMs consuming SSD storage.
 These properties reflect total provisioned storage, rather than actual (used) storage.

 When a storage tier is included in quota but set to Unlimited, the storage tier is displayed on the Service Portal dashboard, but usage doesn't count towards a user's or organization's quota.
 When a storage tier is excluded, it's not displayed on the Service Portal dashboard, and usage doesn't count towards a user's or organization's quota.

 - You must ensure that datastores are available to back all storage tiers in use.

 - To see the tier usage for an individual VM, add the Tier Usage properties to the VM Summary tab.
-See Displaying properties to learn how.
+For more information, see Display properties.

 - To see the tier usage for a list of VMs, add the Tier Usage columns to the Virtual Machines tab.
-See Adding, removing, or rearranging table columns to learn how.
+For more information, see Add, remove, or rearrange table columns.

 Media Library quota

 You can include media files in quota calculations.
 When media files are included in quota calculations, if an upload would exceed an organization's quota, Service Portal users are prevented from uploading files.
 Commander users, by contrast, are not prevented from uploading files in this situation, but files uploaded to an organization's media folder by Commander users do count towards the organization's quota.